Jasons-impart/packwiz/README.md

 - Creation of remote file metadata from JAR files for CurseForge mods

 ## Installation
 Prebuilt binaries are available from [GitHub Actions](https://github.com/packwiz/packwiz/actions) - the UI is a bit terrible, but essentially select the top build, then download the artifact ZIP for your system at the bottom of the page.
+(But they all expired now)

 Another option is to use [nightly.link](https://nightly.link/packwiz/packwiz/workflows/go/main).
 Just go to the page, and download the artifact for your system.